vberruchon/docker-birthday-3/tutorial.md

 Flask==0.10.1
 ```

-Create directory template and edit there **index.html** file to have the same content as below:
+Create directory templates and edit there **index.html** file to have the same content as below:

 ```
 <html>